Best bib and tucker: Michelin Hants & Isle of Wight

 Pulpo Negro, Arlesford

-The only Hampshire restaurant to get a coveted Bib Gourmand this year, the Michelin Guide really rates Barcelona-born Head chef-patron Andres Alemany’s “authentic tapas”.
-Rather than trotting out the usual, often clichéd small plates, you’ll find more imaginative fare here, like the rare breed pork chop, clams & mojo verde that’s brand new on the menu.
+The only Hampshire restaurant with a coveted Bib Gourmand, the Michelin Guide really rates Barcelona-born Head chef-patron Andres Alemany’s “authentic tapas”.
+Rather than trotting out the usual, often clichéd small plates, you’ll find more imaginative fare here.
+Think pork belly tacos with langoustine escabeche, Catalan tomato bread and padron peppers.
+Yum.

 36 on the Quay, Emsworth